 Directions for Google Maps available here.

-The Scaloni Aided path initially climbs diagonally over some easy rocks which soon leads us to an earthy ledge that continues to the left where the sections are exposed and steeper.
+The Aided path of Scaloni begins initially diagonally over some easy rocks which soon leads us to an earthy ledge that continues to the left aided where the sections are exposed and steeper.
 We pass a short bridge over a gap and thus we reach the most characteristic part of the route from which it clearly takes its name.
 We are under an impressive wall that we could hardly climb up.
 We are helped by a ladder with a metal base and wooden steps.
 The staircase rises diagonally to the right at the beginning and towards the left afterwards.
 The ladder helps us to gain height and exposure, but it rises without any real difficulty.
 At the end of the ladder we face a sloping slab in which there are artificial steps made in the rock.
 With the stepped ascent and the rope on our left the difficulties are reduced to a minimum.
-We continue on a stretch of aided path until we reach a sloping ramp where artificial stone steps have been created.
-Even this section, although exposed, does not present any particular difficulties.
-We leave some rocks going up towards the left and we finish the climb of the Scaloni Aided path at the wooden box with the book of signatures and the red sign (30 'from the start - 1 hour from the parking lot).
+We continue on a stretch of aided path until we reach a inclined ramp where artificial stone stepshave been created.
+Even this section, although exposed, does not present any particular difficulty.
+We proceed towards the left on well-grabbed rocks and we finish the climb of the Scaloni Aided path at the wooden box with the book of signatures and the red sign (30 'from the start - 1 hour from the parking lot).

-From the end of the aided path, continue north-west to reach Dos Tondo where path 428B begins.
+From the end of the aided path we proceed , continue north-west to reach Dos Tondo where path 428B begins.
 We ignore the saddle that leads us to the church of Sant'Antonio (CAI 408) to the left.
-The path 428B is the real path of the Cavre and runs halfway up in the direction of the Crozolam Shelter.
+The path 428B is the real path of the Cavre and runs halfway up in direction of the Bivacco Crozolam.
 From the shelter we continue always in a northerly direction ignoring the forest.
 We follow the path following for Dro to a saddle: on the left the CAI 425 continues while we will go down to the right to intercept the Aided path of Anglone (1h from the end of the path aided with stairs - 2h total).

 From the end of the Aided path of the Anglone, we will follow the CAI 425 trail southwards, which runs along a paved road with little traffic.
 With this road we reach the Roman Bridge and from there back to the parking (30 'from the end of the Aided path of Anglone - 3h 15' total).